What are TLR payments?

 This criterion relating to leading and managing pupil development across the curriculum provides the means by which pastoral responsibilities may be rewarded by TLR payments.
 The NEU believes strongly that key posts managing pastoral responsibilities should continue to be occupied by qualified teachers who receive appropriate TLR payments for that work.

 The STPCD provides that teachers may receive Special Educational Needs allowances in respect of certain work with children with special needs.
+The equivalent allowance in Wales is called the Additional Needs Allowance (ALN).

 What are recruitment and retention payments?